asmita-bhardwaj/cse15l-lab-reports/lab3.md

 ## `-c`

-`grep -c string file` displays the number of lines in the specific file in which 'string' exists.
+`grep -c string file/directory` displays the number of lines in the specific file in which `string` exists.

 **EXAMPLE 1**